cpuyyp/CRA_network/README.md

 	True when the length of (first,last,email) exceeds 200 characters.
 This indicates high probability of an error in the `From` field.

 Error_sent: Float
-	True when the length of timestamp exceeds 200 characters.
+	True when the length of Sent field exceeds 200 characters.
 This indicates high probability of an error in th	 `Sent` field.

 email_count: Integer
 	The number of emails for each unique sender.